 9 juveniles escape from Abraxas Academy in Berks County, DA says

 MORGANTOWN, Pa.
-(CBS) -- Nine juveniles escaped from Abraxas Academy, a juvenile detention center, on Sunday night, the Berks County District Attorney said.
+(CBS) -- Nine juveniles escaped from Abraxas Academy, a juvenile detention center, on Sunday night, the Berks County District Attorney's Office said.

 The escape happened just after 8 p.m. at the facility located at 1000 Academy in Morgantown, according to the DA's office.